Qiskit/qiskit/CONTRIBUTING.md

 import warnings

 def foo(input):
-    warnings.warn('The foo module is deprecated and will be removed in the ' 'future.
+    warnings.warn('The qiskit.foo() function is deprecated as of 0.9.0, and '
+                  'will be removed no earlier than 3 months after that release ' 'date.
 You should use the qiskit.bar() function instead.', DeprecationWarning, stacklevel=2)
 ```